MicrosoftDocs/power-automate-docs/articles/replace-workflows-with-flows.md

 - **Workflows that need a list of records**

   Use the **list records** action.
-When using this action, define the record filtering criteria using OData syntax to optimize the action by minimizing the number of records you want to retrieve.
+When using this action, define the row filtering criteria using OData syntax to optimize the action by minimizing the number of records you want to retrieve.

 - **Workflows that sleep to run on a schedule**